magusvagus/opencv_diepio_bot/README.md

-# Work in progress
+# Work In Progress

-A simple Bot for the browser game diep.io in Python with the OpenCV library.
+A simple Bot for the browser game diep.iom, using Python with the OpenCV computer vision library.

-## Development stages
+## Development Stages

-This is a personal hobby project to learn more about python and automation, if everything goes well several stages are planned during development.
+This is a personal hobby project to learn more about python and automation, if everything goes well several stages are planned during development of this tool.

 1. Boilerplate and a basic framework (currently in development)
     - Basic image recognition